 Symptoms in Women

 Many women don’t develop any overt symptoms of gonorrhea.
 When women do develop symptoms, they tend to be mild or similar to other infections, making them more difficult to identify.
 Gonorrhea infections can appear much like common vaginal yeast or bacterial infections.

 Untreated infection with gonorrhea may also result in the infection spreading to the bloodstream.
 In this case, rash, fever, or pain in the joints may eventually develop.

-Generally, women are at greater risk of long-term complications from untreated infections.
+Women are at greater risk of long-term complications from untreated infections.
 They may develop scarring of the fallopian tubes, which can prevent future pregnancy.

 Men may experience scarring of the urethra (the tube that allows urine to drain from the body).
 Men may also develop a painful abscess in the interior of the penis.
 When gonorrhea infection spreads to the bloodstream, both men and women can experience arthritis, heart valve damage, or inflammation of the lining of the brain or spinal cord.
 These are rare but serious conditions.

-Some strains of gonorrhea have developed resistance to common antibiotics.
+Some strains of gonorrhea developed resistance to common antibiotics.
 These cases may require more extensive treatment (usually with more expensive antibiotics) or combinations of antibiotics.
 Scientists are working to develop vaccines to prevent gonorrhea infection.